Atypon-OpenSource/manuscripts-article-editor/README.md

 The variables listed in `.env.example` should all be defined as environment variables.

 Run `yarn build` to build the app to the `dist` folder, from where it can be deployed.

+## Running in Docker

+The variables needed for the server should be in `docker/server/.env`.

+The variables needed for the client should be in `docker/client/development/.env`.

+Run `yarn docker-compose:server pull` to pull the latest server Docker images.

+Run `yarn docker-compose:server up` to start the server in Docker.

+Run `yarn docker-compose:client up --build` to start the client in Docker.

 ## Development